Jake-Jensen/RCA-Cambio-W122SC24T2-Touchscreen-Drivers/README.md

 Open Device Manager, and select the unknown device matching ID "ACPI\VEN_MSSL&DEV_1680".
 (To find the hardware ID, right click the unknown device in Device Manager, select properties, then select details.
-Scroll to "Hardware Ids), and compare values)
+Scroll to "Hardware Ids", and compare values)

 Right click the unknown device, then select "Update driver".